Code-Institute-Submissions/the_book_nook/README.md

 #### Index Site
 - Search function working correctly, user is transported to search-page where books from search result is listed.
-    - If no results a message is shown instead that no books were found.
+    - If no results a message is shown that no books were found.
 - A list showing top 3 books of site.
   - All three book showing image, title, author, category and 'Read more'-button.
   - Beneath 'Top 3'-headline text and link is shown that transport visitor to book collection to see all books.

 #### Book Collection
 - Search function working correctly, user is transported to search-page where books from search result is listed.
-  - If no results a message appear that no books were found.
+  - If no results a message is shown that no books were found.
 - Book collection is shown in alphabetical order based on book title.
   - Visitor User Ux Stories:
     - Book image, title, author, category is shown to user.
     - Button with text 'Read more' is shown beneath every book, transporting user to Single Book Page.
   - Logged In User UX Stories:
-    - A heart is shown above image with the number of likes a book have, when heart is clicked counter is incremented with one.
+    - A counter is shown above image with text 'like this book' following showing how many likes a book has.
     - Text showing which user added book is shown in low right corner of every book information.
   - Logged In Users Own Books UX Stories:
     - Two buttons are shown under every book that was created by user; 'Edit Book' and 'Delete Book', transporting user to 'Edit Book'-page alternatively 'Delete Book'-page.

 #### Single Book Page
 - Visitor User UX Stories: